High-Quality Axion Dark Matter at Gravitational Wave Interferometers

-As is evident, in this class of models, gauge CS form at a temperature scale $T \sim f_g$, whereas global CS form around $T \sim f_a$.
-The gauge strings persist and radiate GW, while the global strings predominantly lose energy through Goldstone emission \cite{Baeza-Ballesteros:2023say}.
-A crucial feature of axion models is the formation of domain walls when the temperature-dependent axion mass becomes comparable to the Hubble parameter $H$, and the axion field begins to roll toward its potential minimum~\cite{Kawasaki:2013ae,DiLuzio:2020wdo}.
-The evolution and eventual fate of the resulting string-wall network is determined by the domain wall number, $N_{\rm DW}$.
-For $N_{\rm DW} = 1$, the network is short-lived and efficiently dissipates its energy.
-However, for $N_{\rm DW} > 1$, the network becomes stable and can come to dominate the energy density of the Universe, leading to the well-known \textit{domain wall problem}.
-In high-quality axion models, the \textit{domain wall problem} is resolved if either class of strings, gauge or global, has only a single domain wall attached to it.
-As discussed in detail in Ref.~\cite{Barr:1992qq,Rothstein:1992rh,Babu:2024udi,Babu:2024qzb,Ernst:2018bib}, such a scenario is naturally realized in models with a $U(1)_{\rm local} \times U(1)_{\rm global}$ structure like ours, where it is straightforward to engineer a domain wall number $N_{\rm DW} = 1$.
-This makes these models cosmologically safe.
+In this class of models ~\cite{Babu:2024qzb,Barr:1992qq}, gauge CS form at a temperature scale $T \sim f_g$, while global CS form around $T \sim f_a$ \cite{Barr:1992qq,Rothstein:1992rh}.
+The gauge strings predominantly radiate gravitational waves~\cite{Matsunami:2019fss}, whereas global strings primarily lose energy through Goldstone boson emission~\cite{Baeza-Ballesteros:2023say}.
+A key feature of axion models is the formation of DW when the temperature-dependent axion mass becomes comparable to the Hubble parameter $H$, and the axion field begins to roll toward the minimum of its potential~\cite{Kawasaki:2013ae,DiLuzio:2020wdo}.
+The evolution and fate of the resulting string-wall network are governed by the domain wall number, $N_{\rm DW}$.
+For $N_{\rm DW} = 1$, the network is short-lived and efficiently dissipates its energy \cite{Vilenkin:1982ks}.
+In contrast, for $N_{\rm DW} > 1$, the network becomes stable and can eventually dominate the energy density of the Universe, leading to the well-known \textit{domain wall problem}.
+In high-quality axion models, this problem is avoided if either class of strings, gauge or global, has a single domain wall attached.
+It has been shown in Refs.~\cite{Barr:1992qq,Rothstein:1992rh,Babu:2024udi,Babu:2024qzb,Ernst:2018bib} in detail that this condition can be satisfied in models with a $U(1)_{\rm local} \times U(1)_{\rm global}$ symmetry structure, such as the one considered here, making them cosmologically safe (see Refs.~\cite{Barr:1992qq,Rothstein:1992rh} for a comprehensive scholarly overview).

-However, unlike canonical axion models that involve only a global $U(1)_{\rm PQ}$ symmetry, high-quality axion models can exhibit richer phenomenology due to the presence of gauge strings.
-As we demonstrate, even though the gauge string network eventually dissolves through its interaction with domain walls, it survives long enough in the early Universe to emit a strong stochastic GW background, which is inevitable.
-Remarkably, this signal lies within the projected sensitivity of the Interferometers.
+Even in the most conservative scenario, or from the GW detection standpoint, seemingly the worst-case scenario, where the gauge string network quickly dissolves through its interaction with DW, it survives long enough in the early Universe to emit a strong GW background from pure CS loops (neglecting, for now, contributions from other network remnants; we return to this later).
+Remarkably, this signal lies within the projected sensitivity range of upcoming interferometers.
+What sets high-quality axion models apart from generic gauge string–DW networks~\cite{Martin:1996ea} is that the DW formation temperature is fixed by the requirement of reproducing the observed DM relic abundance.
+Consequently, both the GW spectrum and the associated MV frequency are determined by a single parameter—the gauge string tension.
+This predictive feature is a central focus of this work.